 The bison was chosen as the State Animal of Kansas in 1955.

-Near Wichita, one can see bison at Maxwell Game Refuge east of McPherson, the Konza Prairie south of Manhattan and at the Tallgrass Prairie Preserve north of Pawhuska, Oklahoma.
+Near Wichita, one can see bison at Maxwell Wildlife Refuge east of McPherson, the Konza Prairie south of Manhattan, the Tallgrass Prairie National Preserve near Strong City and at the Nature Conservancy's Tallgrass Prairie Preserve north of Pawhuska, Oklahoma.

 More information about Bison may be found in the Mammal's Den!